lyubo-velikoff/property-ai/Cursor Agent - Task Master Prompt.md

      git commit -m "[COMMIT_MESSAGE]"
      ```

-<<< HALT IF NOT [YOLO MODE]: Before continuing, confirm with the user if the changes where successful or not, if not, iterate on this execution step once more >>>

 ## **5. Task Completion**
 1. After user confirmation, and if there are changes to commit:
    - Stage all changes EXCEPT the task file: